MaxGurbanli/Transitor/README.md

 # Transitor

-Transitor is a Java-based routing engine for Maastricht.
+Transitor is a Java-based routing engine for Maastricht, the Netherlands.
 It accepts a start and end location in the form of a postocde and returns the fastest route between them.
 The application accepts walk, cycle, and bus as modes of transport.

 ## Usage

-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Run the project using your preferred IDE by running the `Main` class.

-Note: You need to have Java installed on your machine run the application.
+Transitor was created with Maastricht University project specifications in mind, therefore it can not be run outside of the conditions of the project (due to the need for a running MySQL server with modified GTFS data for the Netherlands).

+Feel free to use the code as a reference for your own projects and learn from it!

 ## Authors (in alphabetical order)